Snowflake-Labs/spcs-templates/user-metrics/tutorial - export_metrics_to_prometheus_endpoint/README.md

-# Tutorial 2: Using OTel to export compute pool metrics to an endpoint
+# Tutorial: Using OTel to export compute pool metrics to an endpoint

 ## [Introduction](./Introduction.md)
 ## [Prerequisites](./Prerequisites.md)